ericclack/coderdojo-pygame/README.md

 # coderdojo-pygame

-Example games in PyGame Zero for Brighton Coder Dojo
+Example games in PyGame Zero for Brighton Coder Dojo.

+My aim is produce examples that are good enough to inspire kids, but not too good that they are satisfying to play, yet.
+That's where the kids come in: there is plenty of room for improvement to make them into proper playable games.

 ## Install